 Pneumonia, a type of acute respiratory tract infection (ARTI), affects the lungs by filling the alveoli with pus and fluid, leading to painful breathing and reduced oxygen intake [1-3].
 The most common causes of pneumonia are bacterial and viral infections, Streptococcus pneumoniae, Haemophilus influenzae type b (Hib) and Respiratory Syncytial Virus (RSV) being the main pathogens [4].

 Pneumonia can affect people of any age and global data indicate that approximately 30% of pneumonia patients require hospitalisation.
 In 2014, pneumonia was the most common contributing cause of death in patients with Chronic Obstructive Pulmonary Disease (COPD) and accounted for a third of deaths related to dementia.
 With an ageing population, the burden of pneumonia is expected to increase.
 Traditionally, pneumonia has been diagnosed using serological methods, but molecular techniques are increasingly being used.
 However, there are a limited number of studies that compare these diagnostic approaches.
-This study describes the development of a novel real-time PCR duplex assay to detect M. pneumoniae, which incorporates an internal control for real-time PCR [2,5].
+This research outlines the establishment of a new duplex real-time PCR assay for the detection of Mycoplasma pneumoniae, incorporating an internal amplification control to ensure result accuracy and assay reliability [2,5].
 Molecular techniques offer advantages, such as improved sensitivity and faster microbiological diagnosis.

 Mycoplasma species are unique in that they lack cell walls, making them invisible on Gram staining.
 They are among the smallest free-living organisms in nature.
 Of the more than 120 known Mycoplasma species, only 13 have been isolated from humans and only 4 are known to cause disease in humans.
 M. pneumoniae is the most common pathogenic species in humans.
 Although it can be cultured in serum-supplemented media, this process is challenging and time-consuming, making it impractical for routine clinical use.
 Furthermore, M. pneumoniae can persist in the respiratory tract for weeks after acute infection, which means that its isolation does not necessarily indicate acute infection [10-13].